Note from the publisher: as of 9/2020, our latest information about our engineering hiring process can be found here.

 Our only goals when interviewing candidates are:

-- Identify the best candidates and invite them to join our company.
+1. Identify the best candidates to join our company

-- Provide all candidates with a positive experience.
+4. Provide all candidates with a positive experience

-Since I joined CircleCI, we’ve been working to design an interview process that we’d like to go through ourselves, one that shows respect to candidates while helping us find the best additions to our team.
+Since 2022, we’ve been working on designing an interview process that we’d like to go through ourselves, one that shows respect to candidates while helping us find the best additions to our team.

-We designed a 4-step technical interview that follows the initial screen all candidates go through.
+We designed a four-step technical interview that follows the initial recruiter screen that all candidates go through.
 All our interviews follow the same sequence, with each stage designed to accomplish a specific assessment:

-1. Phone screen.
-The hiring manager for the position will talk with the candidate to assess experience, communication abilities, and experiences dealing with their own code in production.
+1. Hiring manager screen: The hiring manager for the position will talk with the candidate to assess experience, communication abilities, and experiences dealing with their own code in production.
+They will also be able to dive in to the more technical aspects of the team and what they are currently working on.

-4. On-site interview.
-The goal of the on-site interview is for both parties to achieve certainty that the candidate should be a part of the CircleCI team.
-Candidates pair with members of the engineering team, and work together on problems/projects in the actual CircleCI codebase.
-This gives both our team and the candidate a taste of what it will be like to work together, and provides us with a sense of how this person approaches problems, collaborates, and communicates over the course of a more complex interaction.
-By the end of this pairing, both parties should feel able make a confident decision about fit.
-Update, March 2019: We have now moved to a fully remote interview process, to reflect our actual day-to-day collaboration.
-We still use this interview stage, but conduct all interviews remotely.
+2. Paired programming: The goal of this technical interview is to gain a better understanding of the candidate’s technical skillsets and understanding.
+Candidates pair with members of the engineering team, and work together on problems in a piece of CircleCI legacy code (in the language of their choice).
+This gives both our team and the candidate a taste of what it will be like to work together and provides us with a sense of how this person approaches problems, collaborates, and communicates over the course of a more complex interaction

-We wrote an internal hiring guide that covers the values we try to uphold when doing interviews, and I share some of it below.
+We wrote an internal hiring guide that covers the values we try to uphold when doing interviews, and we’ve shared some of it below.
 Showing respect for candidates is incredibly important to us, and it gets expressed in many ways.
-I consider these basic courtesies: having someone to greet the candidate when they arrive, or not leaving them alone, wondering what is going to happen next.
-A few of our interviewing guidelines are:
+We consider these basic courtesies – there are a lot of bad processes out there, and we don’t want to be one of them!

 Be kind.
 Interviewing is highly stressful, and most companies put candidates through ridiculous hoops that only make it worse.
 Let’s be an example of how things can be better.